 Seven Mountains Scout Camp offers units the opportunity to stay in a rustic campsite during their stay.
-Each site offers two-person canvas platform tents, metal cots, a campfire ring, a hard roof pavilion in most sites, an adirondack shelter, running water and a kybo or wash station.
+Each site offers two-person canvas platform tents, upgraded canvas cots, a campfire ring, a hard roof pavilion in most sites, an adirondack shelter, running water and a kybo or wash station.
+One site offers a hammock pavilion that holds 14 hammocks along with a limited number of tent platforms.
 Site size varies from location to location.
 Sites have access to a common shower house with modern restroom facilities.
 Electricity is available in a limited number of sites.
 Units requiring electricity for operation of medical equipment should contact the Council Office in advance to make arrangements prior to arriving at camp.

-Units should be aware that Seven Mountains Scout Camp will be setting the canvas platform tents this year for use during your stay at camp.
+Seven Mountains Scout Camp will be setting the canvas platform tents this year for use during your stay at camp.
 Any units wishing to bring their own tents are welcome to do so however, the canvas tents must remain on the platforms but most sites have ground space available for use.
+Scouts packing in totes to store under their cots should be aware that the upgraded canvas cots allow for a tote of 12" high maximum to fit under the cot.

-Mailboxes and Mail
+Unit Mail

-Unit mailboxes are located at the G Camp Office a and need to be checked daily.
-Incoming mail, newsletters, and

-non-emergency messages will be p bassed on via these mailboxes.
-Outgoing r nail service is available daily at

-camp.
-Outgoing mail should be pla aced in the ou tgoing box located at the Car np Office.
-Letters sent to campers

-should be addressed as follows: Scout Pack
+Incoming Unit mail will be passed out to leaders at the daily leader's meeting.
+Outgoing mail service is available daily at camp by dropping off at the Trading Post or Camp Office.
+Letters sent to campers should be addressed as follows:

-Campsite

-Seven Mountains Scout Camp

-227 Sand Mountain Road

-Spring Mills, PA 16875
+Scout Pack Campsite Seven Mountains Scout Camp 227 Sand Mountain Road Spring Mills, PA 16875

-Telephone
+Telephone and Internet Service